dv01-inc/TopNotch/docs/USER_GUIDE.md

       * example value - true
     * tableName - Mount the output of this command as a table for access through SparkSQL.
 This can only be set if outputPath is also set.
       * type - string
-      * example value - "tableToMount" (NOTE: the table will be mounted in the default )
+      * example value - "tableToMount"
+    * dbName - Database into which the table should be mounted.
+This can only be set if outputPath and tableName are also both set.
+      * type - string
+      * example value - "databaseToUse"
   * Example of How to Specify an Assertion in a Plan
   ```javascript
   {